plone/training/deployment/playbook_use.rst

 login id

-    The user id of a system account that is either the superuser (root) or is allowed to use ``sudo`` to issue arbitrary commands as the superuser.
+    The user id of a system account that is either the superuser (root) or is allowed to use :command:`sudo` to issue arbitrary commands as the superuser.

 password

     If your cloud-hosting company does not set up the user account for ssh-keypair authentication, you'll need a password.
-    Even if your account does allow passwordless login, it may still require a password to run ``sudo``.
+    Even if your account does allow passwordless login, it may still require a password to run :command:`sudo`.

     If your cloud-hosting company sets up a root user and password, it's a good practice to login (or use Ansible) to create a new, unprivileged user with sudo rights.
     Cautious sysadmins will also disable root login via ssh.